paytrail/api-documentation/docs/README.md

 ### Add card form

 `HTTP POST /tokenization/addcard-form` is a form post requested from the user's browser.
-On a successful request the user will be redirected to Checkout's card addition service where user will input credit card information.
+On a successful request the user will be redirected to Paytrail's card addition service where user will input credit card information.

 <b>Note!</b> Authentication is done with form parameters, no headers used for authentication.